-Exposures to retail refer to exposures to natural persons and other entities not deemed as corporate in accordance with Article 24 of these Rules and must be assigned a risk-weight of (300%).
+Exposures to retail refer to exposures to natural persons and any other entities not deemed as corporate in accordance with Article (24) of these Rules.
+Such exposures must be assigned a risk weight of 300%.

 Article 26: Exposures to Past Due Items